 Lecturer in International Relations

 The University of Chicago invites applications for a Lecturer in the Committee on International Relations (CIR).
-This is a new, full-time position in CIR's one-year MA program in international relations.
-The initial appointment is for a two-year term, preferably beginning September 2018.
+This is a full-time, temporary position in CIR's one-year MA program in international relations.
+The appointment is for a non-renewable, two-year term, preferably beginning October 2018.

 CIR is the nation's oldest graduate program in international relations, awarding the Master of Arts degree in International Relations to approximately 60-70 students per year.

 The successful applicant will teach four graduate courses in the first year and five in the second year; advise MA student theses; and participate in admissions, student mentoring, and student recruitment.
-Specific course assignments will be determined in consultation with the Faculty Chair and Senior Lecturers, and will include a mix survey and specialized courses.
+Specific course assignments will be determined by the faculty chair, and will include a mix of survey and specialized courses.
+We welcome candidates who can offer diverse methodological and substantive courses in international relations.

 More search results